vyachegrinko/WikiLinks/spark_cluster_initialization.md

 tmux new -s notebook

 #open new python notebook sever
-IPYTHON_OPTS="notebook --ip=0.0.0.0" /root/spark/bin/pyspark --executor-memory 4G --driver-memory 4G &
+IPYTHON_OPTS="notebook --ip=0.0.0.0" /root/spark/bin/pyspark --executor-memory 5G --driver-memory 5G &

-when specifying the executor and driver memory, allocate it so that you use 60-75% of your memory (driver memory + executor memory * # of slaves)
+when specifying the executor and driver memory, allocate it so that you use 60-75% of your memory.
+In this example, the master (driver) and slaves are all of EC2 instance type M1-large (the default), which have 7.5GB of RAM each.
+You can specify different instance types by adding the --

 #update permissions to port 8080
 go to AWS security groups, select master node, add rule to inbound security rules, give all ip addresses (0.0.0.0/0) access to port 8080